smythtech/mininet_pcap_replay/README.md

 Planned tasks:
 - Add signal handler for proper clean-up if user uses ctrl+c to stop pcap replay.
-- Add config file to allow host-to-switch mappings, controllers, etc to be specificed.
+- Add config file to allow topology, controllers, etc to be specificed.
 - Add check to ensure gateway host receives correct IP address.
 - Option to loop pcap replay until stopped.
 - More testing with various pcaps.